Megan Fox’s Doppelganger, Claudia Alende, Removes Pants To Promote Burger Babes

-Brazilian model and singer Claudia Alende, who became a famous social media influencer thanks to her uncanny resemble to Hollywood starlet Megan Fox, recently took to her Instagram account to entice her 9.7 million followers to head down to Burger Babes for a bite to eat.
+Brazilian model and singer Claudia Alende, who became a famous social media influencer thanks to her uncanny resemblance to Hollywood starlet Megan Fox, recently took to her Instagram account to entice her 9.7 million followers to head down to Burger Babes for a bite to eat.

-Propped up on her knees, the photo featured the dark-haired vixen sticking her tongue out for the camera as she wore a bright white hoodie adorned with a rainbow-colored tiger face and nothing more.
+Propped up on her knees, the photo featured the dark-haired vixen sticking her tongue out for the camera as she wore a bright white hoodie, adorned with a rainbow-colored tiger face, and nothing more.

 The 25-year-old model put on a very leggy display as she decided to remove her pants before kneeling on the bed to snap the photo.
 Claudia was easily the most vibrant object in the snapshot as she rested on a bed made up with white sheets with two white pillows stacked underneath two gray pillows behind her.
-The white wall paired perfectly with her messy jet-black hair as it flowed down her body and over one of her shoulders.
+The white wall paired perfectly with her messy jet-black hair as it flowed down her body and over one shoulder.

-The cozy snapshot was a promotion of a mobile food truck called Burger Babes of which Claudia is a founder.
+The cozy snapshot was for a promotion of a mobile food truck called Burger Babes of which Claudia is a founder.
 The concept of the food establishment combines two things people love most – cheeseburgers and ravishingly attractive women.

 Burger Babes – which has its own Instagram page with just over 6,000 followers – frequently uses bikini-clad videos and photos of voluptuous models to promote their food.